alvivar/bite/README.md

 ## How to run

-Runs on **127.0.0.1:1984**, just like me:
+The server runs on **127.0.0.1:1984**, just like me:

     cargo run --release --p server

-A simple test client that connects to **127.0.0.1:1984**.
-But you should be able to write from any other TCP connection, just write complete lines before flush.
+The test client connects to **127.0.0.1:1984**.

     cargo run --release --p client

+You should be able to write from any other TCP connection, just send complete lines before flush.

 ## Tech

-Multi-threading TcpListeners that stores data on a BTreeMap serialized into a json file with Serde.
-Made. in.
-Rust.
+A Rust Multi-threading TcpListeners that stores data on a BTreeMap serialized into a json file with Serde.